0

 Mini-Biographies

 We are a friendly and welcoming set.
 We want to ensure that we attract the best candidates, offer the best candidates a pupillage and retain them as tenants.
 We want our chambers to reflect the diversity of the people we serve and seek to serve.
 The best barristers do not all come from the same mould.
-They may be of any ethnicity, from any culture or race, of any gender or none, have any social background and possess a multitude of other, diverse, characteristics.
+They may be of any ethnicity, from any culture or race, of either sex, any gender or none, have any social background and possess a multitude of other, diverse, characteristics.

 We recognise that when candidates look at our website, they may not – on first glance – see themselves there.
 However, our members come from a wide range of backgrounds: some of our stories are to be found in our mini-biographies below.